mydatastory-dev/projects/_reproducibility/README.txt

-It takes a research system to achieve reproducibility: Designing an integrated precision health research system
+It takes a research system to achieve reproducibility: The elements of an integrated system for precision health researchers

 Notes on Best Practices in Reproducible Research